Utah Jazz: New Orleans Jazz

-During the Jazz's time in New Orleans from 1974 to 1979, the home uniform was white with gold trim, a purple "Jazz" script and purple numbers.
-The road uniform was purple with gold trim, a white "Jazz" script and white numbers.
+The name "Jazz" and the "J" musical note in the logo pay homage to New Orleans as the origin and cultural center of the jazz music genre.
 The franchise's original colors of purple, gold, and green are those most associated with Mardi Gras in New Orleans.
+During the Jazz's time in New Orleans from 1974 to 1979, the home uniform was white with gold trim, a purple "Jazz" script, and purple numbers.
+The road uniform was purple with gold trim, a white "Jazz" script, and white numbers.

 Utah Jazz

 Mardi Gras colors: 1979–1996

 When the team moved to Utah in 1979, the Jazz made slight changes to their uniforms.
 The home uniforms remained the same, with the word "Utah" added to the center chest logo in the 1986-87 season.
 In 1981, the road uniforms were changed to dark green, with the aforementioned Jazz logo on the center chest and gold numbers.
 For the 1984–85 season, they were changed back to purple, this time with gold numbers and white trim, along with the addition of the word 'Utah' on the logo.
 These uniforms were worn until the 1995–96 season.
 The green jerseys were worn for St. Patrick's Day in the 1985–86 season.